-Going camping is a wonderful way to experience the outdoors and see new locations and have new experiences.
-However, you can’t spend all your time hiking, biking, fishing, and exploring.
+Going camping is a wonderful way to experience the outdoors, learn, travel, and try new things.
+However, we all need a little down time in between fishing, hiking, biking, and exploring.
 At some point, you’re bound to end up hanging at the campground during the day.

 Mubles is a simple and family friendly game that can be a real joy to play no matter where you are.
 The game consists of several different colored balls.
 The white ball is the target ball.
 It’s tossed underhand out into an area and then the other players have to get their colored balls as close to the target ball as possible.
 The person who’s the closest scores in that round.

-The simplicity of the game and its rules is what makes it so fun.
+The simplicity of the game, and its rules, is what makes it so fun.
 Rounds can get especially interesting depending on a variety of factors including the distance of the target ball, the terrain you’re playing in, and the skill of the players.
-It’s fun for a couple but can also be fun for groups!
+It’s fun for a couple but can also be great for groups!

 I’ve come across several different scoring methods and distances between the boards that people like to use, so I’m not going to make any stipulations here.
 You can play it however you want.
 Although, if you want some rules to go off of, I suggest you check out these official rules from the American Cornhole Association.